BananaSlugLabs/attiny-flex-peripheral/readme.md

 There is an CONFIG_KP_HISTORY option that changes this layout, but this feature was used primarily to for testing.

+See [this spreadsheet](assets/keypad_worksheet.ods) for a worksheet to help with calibration.

 #### KeyPad Commands